sejin-P/rust-ds/src/hashmap/README.md

 ## Collision Resolution Method

  - Open addressing
-   - If hashmap is maintained with total length is greater than the 2 times of number of keys, then cluster average size is O(1)
+   - If hashmap is maintained with total length is greater than the n(n can be float) times of number of keys, then cluster average size is O(1)
      - Linear probing
        - if h(x) collides, try h(x) + 1, h(x) + 2, ...
        - The clustered keys called cluster